 FOR THE LOVE OF MUSIC.

-Hey, my name is Atlas Gouverneur and I founded The Speaker Project out of my passion for listening to music through hi-fidelity sound systems.
+I founded The Speaker Project out of a passion for listening to music through hi-fidelity sound systems.
 My journey into building speakers has exposed me to the fascinating world of electroacoustics, and ultimately allowed me to build speakers that would cost thousands of dollars when bought commercially.

 "My journey into sound reproduction began in my early 20s when I discovered that good loudspeakers are needed to reproduce realistic sounding music.
 But I also learnt that if you want to buy good speakers then you need to spend a lot of money.
 Or else build them yourself."